andrewbossie/vidpredict_model/README.md

 If you want to import a video files in /video run:
     python vidpredict.py import

-If you want to predict based on trained weights:
+If you only want to predict based on trained weights:
     python vidpredict.py predict